 AML Compliance Trends and ESG Considerations in 2025

 AML compliance and environmental, social, and governance (ESG) efforts are set to become more intertwined in 2025.
 Environmental crimes like illegal logging are increasingly being recognised as predicate offenses for money laundering.
 Financial institutions that turn away face more than fines.
 They risk lasting reputational damage and the loss of trust.
-The human cost of financial crime is real, and it can no longer be ignored.
+Financial institutions that fail to address these risks face not only regulatory penalties, but also reputational damage and increased scrutiny from stakeholders and regulators.

 Impact of Geopolitical Tensions on AML Compliance